openshift/ci-docs/content/en/docs/how-tos/adding-a-cluster-profile.md

 Generally, the major difference between `cluster_profile`s is the content of the credentials.

+## Prepare the cloud account
+In order for most workflows to operate with the cluster profile, the cloud account must be prepared, including creating a new IAM user as described in the OCP document ([AWS](https://docs.openshift.com/container-platform/4.14/installing/installing_aws/installing-aws-account.html), [GCP](https://docs.openshift.com/container-platform/4.14/installing/installing_gcp/installing-gcp-account.html)).

+Some common roles might needed in addition to the ones created by the OCP document:

+AWS:
+- `CloudFormationFullAccess`

+GCP:
+- `Deployment Manager Editor`
+- `Compute Image User`

 ## Adding a New Cluster Profile

 When adding a new `cluster_profile`, three major steps must be taken: registering the profile inside of `ci-operator`, adding the new leases to `Boskos`, and providing the credentials.